Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 ![progress](assets/progress.jpeg)

+*<sub>(The weight loss is uncertain.
+Who knows if the number goes up again.
+So, I decided to celebrate today's victory today itself.)</sub>*

 <sub>I've lost 10kgs from the day I came back home in March(due to the lockdown), which means, I'm 14.5 kgs down from the starting weight & 17.1 kgs down from the highest weight (from nov,2019).</sub>

-<sub>These number makes me super proud of myself today.</sub>
+<sub>These number makes me super proud of myself today.🙂️</sub>

-*<sub> This is much much mucccch more than the highest weight I have ever lost in one go.</sub>*
+*<sub> This is much much mucccch more than the highest weight I have ever lost in one go before.</sub>*

-<sub>In additon, my metabolic age on scale slid down by 1.
-So, 29 from 30.
-It took me almost 7 months to get this 1 unit down. :)</sub>
+<sub>In additon, my metabolic age on scale also slid down by 1.
+So, 29 from 30 now.
+It actually took me almost 7 months to get this number down by 1 today. :)</sub>

 ---